-Unfortunately, the exposed hypocaust of the bath house deteriorated rapidly after 1914 and the underfloor hypocaust was reburied until the mid-20th century, when the bath house and mansio complex were placed under the care of English Heritage.
-At this time, archaeologist Graham Webster was brought in to undertake a series of small excavations to clarify the construction history of the bath house prior to the consolidation and display of the complex.
+Unfortunately, the exposed hypocaust of the bath house deteriorated rapidly after 1914 and the underfloor hypocaust was reburied until the mid 20th century, when the bath house and mansio complex were placed in the care of the state.
+At this time, the archaeologist Graham Webster was brought in to undertake a series of small excavations to clarify the construction history of the bath house, before the consolidation and display of the complex.

 An Extraordinary Discovery

 During the 1912–14 excavations, nine building stones were found.
 They were carved with pre-Roman cult images including depictions of horned warriors, Celtic heads and local gods.
 They had been reused in the construction of the final phase of the mansio, dating to the 170s AD.
 Some had been laid with their potent images facing downwards or into the core of the wall, and the intent may have been to contain their power and possibly redeploy it for the protection of the new structure.

 These carved stones have been interpreted as having come from a Celtic shrine built at Wall in the later 1st century AD, and demolished in the mid 2nd century.
 The majority of the stones are held by Birmingham City Museum and Art Gallery, but one stone, depicting a pair of horned warriors facing each other with a shield to their right, is on display in the museum at Wall.
 This exceptional group of carved stones has much to tell us about pre-Roman belief systems in the wider region.